zengin/microsoft-graph-docs/api-reference/v1.0/api/workbook-createsession.md

 ## Response

-If successful, this method returns `201 Created` or `202 Accepted` response code and [WorkbookSessionInfo](../resources/workbooksessioninfo.md) object in the response body.
+If successful, this method returns `201 Created` response code and [WorkbookSessionInfo](../resources/workbooksessioninfo.md) object in the response body.
+For long running operation pattern, it returns '202 Accepted' response code and a `Location` header with empty body in response.

 ## Example 1: Basic session creation
 ##### Request